Drafting the Indictment

 - Assaulting a secure college custody officer - paragraph 14 or 24 of Schedule 10 Criminal Justice and Courts Act 2015;

 - Taking motor vehicle or other conveyance without authority etc. – s.12(1) Theft Act 1968;

 - Driving a motor vehicle while disqualified – s.103(1)(b) Road Traffic Act 1988;

 - Criminal damage etc. which would otherwise be triable only summarily by virtue of s.22(2) Magistrates' Courts Act 1980

 The summary offence is to be tried as if it were an indictable offence.
-However, the Crown Court can only deal with the offender in a manner in which a magistrates' court could have dealt with him (s.40(2) CJA 1988).
+However, the Crown Court can only deal with the offender in a manner in which a magistrates' court could have dealt with him (s.40(2) Criminal Justice Act 1988).